waywardphilosopher/tainan/content/news/countering-harmful-stories-with-better-stories.md

   - projects
   - writing
   - creativity
+type: post
 image: /images/news/294829902_3190583127858272_3141773590420928149_n.jpeg
 ---
-*Last week, we were at the British Ambassador's Residence in Sofia for a fundraising event with the Emprove Foundation for our Awakening Between the Lines Project.
+*Last week, we were at the British Ambassador's Residence in Sofia for a fundraising event with the [Emprove Foundation](https://emproveproject.eu/) for our [Awakening Between the Lines](https://nationalgallery.bg/exhibitions/awakening-between-the-lines/) Project.
 Here's the speech that we wrote for the event.*

 \---